From Glosten-Milgrom to the whole limit order book and applications to financial regulation: Model and assumptions

 \subsection{Computation of the market makers expected gain}

 This part is the first step of our approach.
 We focus here on the gain of passive sell orders.
-The gain of passive buy orders can be readily deduced the same way.\\
+The gain of passive buy orders can be readily deduced the same way.

 Let $L$ be the shape of the order book.
 Our goal is to compute the conditional average profit of a new infinitesimal order if submitted at price level $x$ knowing that $Q>L(x)$ and without any information about the trade's initiator.
-We write $G(x)$ for this quantity\footnote{Note that the gain depends on time $t$ but we keep the notation $G(x)$ when no confusion is possible.}.\\
+We write $G(x)$ for this quantity\footnote{Note that the gain depends on time $t$ but we keep the notation $G(x)$ when no confusion is possible.}.

 We consider the profit of new orders with total volume $\varepsilon>0$, placed between $P(t)+x - \delta p$ and $P(t)+x$ for some $x>0$ and $\delta p > 0$, given the fact that these orders are totally executed.
-The volume $\varepsilon$ submitted orders are represented by an additional cumulative LOB shape function denoted by $\tilde L(x)$.
+The new submitted orders are represented by an additional cumulative LOB shape function denoted by $\tilde L(x)$.
 Note that we work with orders submitted between $x - \delta p$ and $x$ to take into account two cases: $L(x)$ is continuous at $x$ and $L(x)$ has a mass at $x$.
-The function $\tilde L(x)$ is defined as follows:
+The function $\tilde L(x)$ is defined as follows: \begin{itemize} \item For $s < x - \delta p, \tilde L(s) = 0$ and the liquidity available in the LOB up to $s$ is equal to $L(s)$.